-Massage helps to break down scar tissue as well as breaking down tight muscles.
-Initially the more gentle touch stimulates healing through blood flow, but as time passes and your massage therapist works deeper into your muscles, it will increase your flexibility.
+Massage helps to break down scar tissue and breaking down tight muscles.
+Initially, the more gentle touch stimulates healing through blood flow, but as time passes and your massage therapist works deeper into your muscles, it will increase your flexibility.

 Hamstring strain exercises

 You can stretch after the initial acute stage.
 This will improve your recovery as long as you don’t feel any irritation during them.
 If you do stop.
 And wait longer.
 It’s too soon.

 When you’re doing static stretching with ease, you can move onto dynamic stretch.
 And then sport specific drills.
 Your therapist may advise you if you’re unsure.

 Book your sports rehabilitation massage now

 If you’d like to book in for a massage to heal your hamstring injury, then you can do so online.